wp-plugins/facebook-feed-grabber/readme.txt

 Basic usage to display a Facebook feed is to add `<?php fb_feed() ?>` to a template file.
 That will use the default feed and the other default arguments set on the Facebook Feed Grabber options page.

-The arguments for fb_feed are as follows.
+The arguments for fb_feed are as follows:

-* $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
+1. $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
 When set to null it retrieves the feed id set on the options page.
 If no feed_id is set in the options and you didn't pass it as a parameter then fb_feed() returns FALSE.
-* $args (optional) Default: NULL ~ An array of arguments.
+2. $args (optional) Default: NULL ~ An array of arguments.

-The arguments that can be passed through $args are as follows.
+The arguments that can be passed through $args are as follows:

 * 'echo' => true // boolean ~ Echos the results when true else it returns the results.
 * 'container' => 'div' // string ~ The element to wrap the feed items in.
 If NULL then no container is used.
 * 'container_id' => 'fb-feed' // string ~ The id of the container element.